stephenbradshaw/ad_ldap_dumper/README.md

 Interpreted attributes for `domain` and `domainShort` will also be added for objects that have an `objectSid` regardless when domain information is collected.

+The `-attributes` option is probably best used for custom queries defined using the `-custom-query`, or when using a small number of collection methods using `-methods`, as finding a single set of attributes that work usefully for multiple object types can be difficult.
+Use of `-query-config` when you have multiple types of objects to collect is recommended.

+There is also a `BETA` option to collect only the attributes used to create Bloodhound output files `-bh-attributes`.
+When used, a particular defined and minimum set of attributes will be collected per object type to fulfil the data requirements for Bloodhound.
+Please report any issues.

+Precedence of application for options relating to attribute collection is `-query-config`, followed by `-bh-attributes` followed by `-attributes`, meaning that `-query-config` settings have priority, and so on, if multiple attribute options are used at once.

 # Bloodhound output